Ireland Tour: The Archaeology of Éire

 Day 12: Céide Fields is a truly unique archaeological discovery in an area mostly blanketed by peat bog.
 Hidden beneath the turf lies a prehistoric landscape of farms, settlements and tombs that, when taken together, make up the most extensive Stone Age settlement in the world.
 The creation and development of the Céide Fields can be dated back some five and a half thousand years and little by little these ancient features are being revealed as the peat is cut away for fuel, exposing a setting which has changed perceptions of our Stone Age ancestors.
 A short distance away is Rathlacken, a collection of Neolithic structures including a very well preserved three-chambered court tomb.
-Our final stop will be the Carrowkeel Megalithic Cemetery, a collection of passage tombs which predate the Giza Pyramids in Egypt.
+Our final stop will be the Carrowkeel Megalithic Cemetery, a collection of passage tombs that predate the Giza Pyramids in Egypt.
 Overnight for two nights in the Coach House Hotel in Ballymote.
 Overshadowing this medieval market town are the remains of Ballymote Castle, built in 1500 for Richard de Burgo.
 (B/D)